MeanderingProgrammer/render-markdown.nvim/README.md

         -- The 'level' is used to index into the array using a cycle -- The result is left padded with spaces to hide any additional '#' icons = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
+        -- Added to the sign column
+        -- The 'level' is used to index into the array using a cycle signs = { '󰫎 ' },
-        -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon and extends through the entire line backgrounds = { 'DiffAdd', 'DiffChange', 'DiffDelete' }, -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon only foregrounds = { 'markdownH1', 'markdownH2', 'markdownH3', 'markdownH4', 'markdownH5', 'markdownH6' }, },
+        -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon and extends through the entire line backgrounds = { 'DiffAdd', 'DiffChange', 'DiffDelete' }, -- The 'level' is used to index into the array using a clamp -- Highlight for the heading and sign icons foregrounds = { 'markdownH1', 'markdownH2', 'markdownH3', 'markdownH4', 'markdownH5', 'markdownH6' }, },
 })